Ben McDonald: Amateur

+Prospect

+McDonald was one of the biggest prospects in baseball history, and was widely being compared to the best pitchers in all of Major League Baseball while he was still an amateur.

+Before he was drafted, McDonald was approached by a representative of a proposed baseball league which was looking to set up competition to Major League Baseball.
+One of those involved in trying to establish the new league was prominent real estate magnate and future US President Donald Trump.
+McDonald was offered $2 million as a signing bonus by Trump's representatives, a number which was double what he was expected to be offered by the Major League team which drafted him, to forego MLB and instead sign with the alternative league.
+Orioles' star shortstop Cal Ripken Jr. wrote McDonald a letter imploring him to reject the proposed alternative league and instead join the Orioles, the team which held the first draft pick and had the ability to draft him, as they ultimately did.

 Minor leagues

 The Baltimore Orioles made McDonald the first overall selection in the 1989 June draft.
-He is the first of two LSU Tigers to have been drafted number one, joined by Paul Skenes in 2023.
+He was the first of two LSU Tigers to have been drafted number one, joined by Paul Skenes in 2023.

-He signed with the Orioles on August 19, and on September 6, he made his major league debut.
-McDonald was the second member of his draft class to reach the majors, coming up three days after his Olympic teammate John Olerud.
+McDonald signed with the Orioles on August 19; less than three weeks later, on September 6, he made his major league debut.
+McDonald was the second member of his draft class to reach the majors, coming up three days after his Olympic teammate John Olerud was promoted by the Toronto Blue Jays.

 Baltimore Orioles

 In the finale of the 1989 season, McDonald tossed one scoreless inning of relief versus the American League East champion Toronto Blue Jays, logging his first career win.
 He became the sixth player to make the majors in the same season that he was selected as the number one overall pick in the Major League Baseball Amateur Draft.

-McDonald joined the Orioles' starting rotation in 1990, and in his first major league start on July 21, he threw a complete-game shutout against the Chicago White Sox.
+Midway through the 1990 season, McDonald was called up to the majors, joining the Orioles' starting rotation in 1990.
+In his first major league start on July 21, he threw a complete-game shutout against the Chicago White Sox.
 At the end of the season, he finished eighth in Rookie of the Year voting, with the award going to catcher Sandy Alomar Jr. McDonald would go on to spend seven seasons with the Orioles, before leaving as a free agent in 1996 to join the Milwaukee Brewers.
 He never led his league in a major category, but ranked among the top 10 at various times in categories such as complete games, wins, ERA, WHIP, and strikeouts.
-McDonald was the first #1 draft pick to win his first three starts in Major League history, a feat which has been equalled by Gerrit Cole.
+McDonald was the first #1 draft pick in history to win his first three Major League starts, a feat later matched by Gerrit Cole.